 A new building at the corner of NE 65th Street in a new economic era

 In place of the gas station, a market building, at first called Hoagy’s Corner, was built at 6256 35th Ave NE.
 The 1970s was an era of convenience markets with some others coming into the neighborhood such as 7-Eleven.
 Today the Hoagy’s building is called the Wedgwood Food Market.

-In the 1950s there were at least twelve gas stations along 35th Avenue NE on corners of the intersections between NE 65th to 95th Streets.
+In the 1950s there were at least twelve gas stations along 35th Avenue NE on corners of the intersections at NE 65th, 75th, 85th and 95th Streets.
 The rise and fall of gas stations is one of the indicators of the economy, the lifestyle of northeast Seattle and the commercial environment.
 Today there are only two gas stations along this commercial zone of 35th Ave NE, one at 7300 and one at 9500 35th Ave NE.

 Annexation list and map: Seattle City Clerk’s page showing the sections and dates when neighborhoods came into the City of Seattle.